Get Started

 Annotate files with the WHY — decisions, context, warnings that code alone can't explain.

-kodara note add auth/jwt.py "Using RS256 not HS256 — security audit requirement"
+kodara note auth/jwt.py "Using RS256 not HS256 — security audit requirement"

 kodara snapshot